elnormous/HTTPRequest/README.md

 ## License

-HTTPRequest codebase is licensed under the BSD license.
-Please refer to the LICENSE file for detailed information.
+HTTPRequest is released to the Public Domain.